Glenturret: A portrait

 Examples:

-- Glenturret 30 Years Old Lalique Decanter (limited edition)
+- Glenturret 30 Years Old Lalique Decanter (limited)

 - Glenturret 50 Years Old (only a few bottles, collector's price: 5 figures)